johngouk/scienceoxford-project2025/README.md

 ## Web Server Interface ##

 The WiFiConnection component will output the assigned IP address, and it will also appear on the top line of the display.
-The default hostname will be "mpy-esp32.local" for ESP32, and "???" for ESP8266, Direct your browser to this location (http://<IpAddress>) and you should see the home page.
-If your sensor(s) [is|are] connected then the temperatures should show on the bottom line, alternating with the gc.mem_free() output.
+The default hostname will be "mpy-esp32.local" for ESP32, and "???" for ESP8266.
+Direct your browser to this location (`http://<IpAddress>`) and you should see the home page.
+If your sensor(s) is/are connected then the temperatures should show on the bottom line, alternating with the gc.mem_free() output.